Hi everyone! Welcome back to Melissa Making Cents!

 - Christmas Caroling!
 (I’d really love this one to comeback!)

 Talk to your loved ones and ask what they truly need or want

 Sometimes what we think people want, turns out to be completely wrong.
 I can personally tell you that I’ve committed this crime many times through the years.
 This likely happens when you are struggling to think of something to give but just can’t think of the perfect gift.
-In a last minute effort you buy something, that ends up being completely useless to that person.
-Only to be disappointed they were not thrilled to get it, because… it may have cost you quite a bit of money!
+In a last minute effort you buy something that ends up being completely useless to that person.
+Then you are disappointed they were not thrilled to get it, because it may have cost you quite a bit of money!

-The year I landed my first real job, I gave my mom an expensive gift certificate to a luxury spa experience at The Crescent Court Spa.
+The year I landed my first real job, I gave my mom an expensive gift certificate to a luxury spa experience.
 I figured as hard as she worked she could take the day to relax and have a little pampering time.
 Months later she gave it back to me because it wasn’t something she was into at the time.
-That was the time I actually learned to listen to her when she said she didn’t want us spending money on her.
+That was when I actually learned to listen to her when she said she didn’t want us spending money on her.

 Or perhaps when you ask what someone truly wants… They simply say time with you.